kelvin2go/GoogleTrend/README.md

 This is a basic libary enable you to save google trends keywords as a JSON.
-This library is used with the curl which I used a Curl library ( https://github.com/philsturgeon/codeigniter-curl ) .
+This library is used with the curl.

 package       CodeIgniter
 subpackage    Libraries